 Calories154kcal, Carbohydrates: 3g, Protein: 20g, Fat: 6.5g

-This garlic shrimp has an elegant Spanish flare to it.
-I never have fresh parsley on hand, and most certainly exchange it for fresh cilantro, which allow the Spanish flavors to still be present.
+Comparatively, shrimp is a really low calorie fish, making it great for healthy seafood recipes.
+One thing I love about this garlic shrimp recipe, is that it has an elegant Spanish flare to it.
+I never have fresh parsley on hand.
+Instead I exchange it for fresh cilantro, which allow the Spanish flavors to still be present.
 Be sure and watch your garlic while cooking it so you don’t burn it.

 Calories: 138kcal, Carbohydrates: 18g, Protein: 1g, Fat: 8g